 The good guys I interviewed all have good hearts.
 When the owner of one construction company heard that a dead-beat contractor had left construction debris all over the yard of a homeowner before walking out, he dispatch two of his guys to pick up and haul away the trash for free.
 Another good guy I met spent hours reviewing materials with an owner who has extreme environmental sensitivities.
 Another good guy orchestrated volunteer labour and materials to rebuild the home of a penniless single mother who’d lost an insurance payout to a bad guy who ran off with her money.

 The quality of a nation is directly related to how honest its citizens are.
 Honest countries with a critical mass of selfless, good-hearted people are simply better and more prosperous places to live.
 International surveys prove it.
 And while no country is perfect, I found it inspiring to meet contractors who live out the honesty and skills needed to do a great job – and do their part to build a great country.
 Your role as a homeowner looking to hire a contractor is to learn to recognize the good guys and to steer clear of the bad guys before it’s too late.
 If no one ever hired a bad guy, they wouldn’t be able to degrade a community with dishonesty, laziness and lack of skill.

-Click below to watch one of the videos in the series.
+Click below to watch one of the good guy contractor video series we created.